Faculty and Staff

 Dr. Lee Meadows Jantz

-Adjunct Associate Professor and Coordinator of the Forensic Anthropology Center, Dr. Meadows Jantz is responsible for the Body Donation program and curation of the William M. Bass Donated and Forensic skeletal collections.
+Adjunct Associate Professor and Associate Director of the Forensic Anthropology Center, Dr. Meadows Jantz is responsible for the Body Donation program and curation of the William M. Bass Donated and Forensic skeletal collections.
 Research interests include skeletal biology (past and recent populations), forensic anthropology, and human growth and development. email@example.com

 Dr. Joanne Devlin